minagawah/wasm-pack-react-markdown-example/README.md

 - MIME type `application/wasm` for `*.wasm`
 - `--target web` when building with [wasm-pack](https://github.com/rustwasm/wasm-pack)
-- `yarn link` so that React can lookup the WASM module
+- `yarn link` so that React can lookup the WASM module.
 - Using [wasm-loader](https://github.com/ballercat/wasm-loader) to load `*.wasm` files
-- Use of [@open-wc/webpack-import-meta-loader](https://github.com/open-wc/open-wc/tree/master/packages/webpack-import-meta-loader) to support `import.meta` syntax
+- Use of [babel-plugin-bundled-import-meta](https://github.com/cfware/babel-plugin-bundled-import-meta) to support `import.meta` syntax.

 <a id="what-actual-work"></a>